0xJeremy/FireEye/python/README.md

 ### Speed

 Connections are made using TCP sockets and can pass information from processes extremely quickly and reliably.
+FireEye operates using IPv4.

 ### Easy to use